- Evaluate your progress toward any specific goals.

 Consider performance and risk

 Look at how your fund has performed relative to the benchmark index—as well as similar funds.
 Recent performance shouldn't be your only metric—consider annual performance in the context of fees as well.
 Risk is another important dimension—it's important to evaluate the historical risk (variability of returns) associated with a fund's historical return.
 Risk-adjusted returns can be a useful metric when comparing funds with different levels of risk and/or return.
+You can find that information on the research page for each mutual fund under the section called "Fund risk and return."

 Get help if needed